metamaden/recountmethylation_bioc2021/README.md

 Welcome to the repo for the Bioc2021 workshop on `recountmethylation`!
 Here, you can find key learning resources, including the presentation slides and code, a `recountmethylation` cheatsheet, and a helpful wiki that links to tutorials, Illumina's platform documentation, and key related Bioconductor libraries.

-# Lecture for the demo/workshop
+# Software demo/workshop and scripts

 This page will also link to the pre-recorded lecture video, once it's uploaded to YouTube.
 When watching this lecture, you can follow along during the Code Break sections by referring to the corresponding scripts deposited [here](https://github.com/metamaden/recountmethylation_bioc2021/tree/main/workshop_materials).